BECAE-test/CNR-CIMAF/Joyce/readme.txt

 2.3 	Run the following command:
 		./Install-Joyce

+2.4	A GUI will ask to user to select code folder, please select folder extracted at step 0.

-2.4 	The terminal will display messages indicating that the necessary files have been successfully downloaded and installed.
+2.5 	The terminal will display messages indicating that the necessary files have been successfully downloaded and installed.

-2.5	Please restart bash terminal.
+2.6	Please restart bash terminal.

 ## Step 3: Compile the Code